rmagatti/auto-session/README.md

   close_unsupported_windows = true, -- Close windows that aren't backed by normal file before autosaving a session args_allow_single_directory = true, -- Follow normal sesion save/load logic if launched with a single directory as the only argument args_allow_files_auto_save = false, -- Allow saving a session even when launched with a file argument (or multiple files/dirs).
 It does not load any existing session first.
 While you can just set this to true, you probably want to set it to a function that decides when to save a session when launched with file args.
-See documentation for more detail continue_restore_on_error = true, -- Keep loading the session even if there's an error.
-Set to false to get the line number of an error when loading a session cwd_change_handling = false, -- Follow cwd changes, saving a session before change and restoring after log_level = "error", -- Sets the log level of the plugin (debug, info, warn, error).
+See documentation for more detail continue_restore_on_error = true, -- Keep loading the session even if there's an error cwd_change_handling = false, -- Follow cwd changes, saving a session before change and restoring after log_level = "error", -- Sets the log level of the plugin (debug, info, warn, error).